jewright/Autonomous-Navigation-and-Platform-Landing/README.md

 ## Using Jackal UGV for Autonomous Navigation
-To further advance with autonomous navigation, I began working with the Jackal UGV individually.
-The Vicon Motion Capture System allowed an understanding of the localization of objects; however, it was within a set environment.
+Working individually with the Jackal UGV, I was able to advance autonomous navigation.
+While the Vicon Motion Capture System allowed an understanding of the localization of objects, it was within a set environment.

 ### Simulation
 Before working with the physical Jackal, I created a simulation using Gazebo and Rviz on the host PC using ROS Melodic.
 Using Gazebo alongside RViz, I generated a unique map of the simulated room using the configuration of lidar sensors on a Jackal UGV.
-Utilizing multiple ROS tools, which included Navigation Stack, SLAM, Gmapping, Localization, and Visualization the map served as a guide for the testing and validation.
+Utilizing multiple ROS tools, which included navigation stack, SLAM, gmapping, localization, and visualization, the map served as a guide for the testing and validation.

 <img width="1622" alt="Screen Shot 2022-07-06 at 6 40 35 PM" src="https://user-images.githubusercontent.com/98404383/180628936-ef11a5c6-ed48-4cbc-bbfe-c99b213a7054.png">

 ### Hardware
-The Jackal UGV used has an onboard computer that is fully integrated with ROS.
-Before working with physical Jackal’s accessories, I determine it was useful to completely reset the Jackal’s OS.
-By setting everything to default, I was able to make it as configurable as I wanted.
-After these resetting changes, I connected a PS4 controller to manually control the Jackal and successfully confirmed everything was installed correctly in conjunction with the default robot configurations.
+The Jackal UGV used has an onboard computer fully integrated with ROS.
+Before working with physical Jackal’s accessories, I determined it was best to reset Jackal’s operating system.
+By setting everything to default, I could make it as configurable as I wanted.
+After these resetting changes, I connected a PS4 controller for manual control.

 ![IMG_8574](https://user-images.githubusercontent.com/98404383/180629410-eeb4ef37-c50d-4bf4-a994-60cd93fb1679.png)

 After confirming proper functionality, I added additional Accessories.
-This included a Point Grey Bumblebee2 and a Hokuyo UST-10LX.
-The Bumbleebee2 is a Stereo Vision Camera and the UST-10LX is a 2D LiDAR.
-After the proper network configuration of the host PC and Jackal, I was able to source the Jackal UGV to reflect its activity onto the PC.
+The Jackal had two accessories, a Point Grey Bumblebee2 (Stereo Vision Camera) and a Hokuyo UST-10LX (2D LiDAR).
+After the proper network configuration of the host PC and Jackal, I sourced the Jackal UGV to reflect its activity onto the PC.
+I could see everything the Jackal UGV was doing through software such as RViz, RQT robot monitor, and Raw Image streams.

 https://user-images.githubusercontent.com/98404383/180629384-1bc176bd-ec11-4c7b-8740-de0aecf23989.mp4